Southern Illinois University

 Neuroscience

 My neuroscience mentor at Purdue, Prof. Gopal Das, arranged financial support from the NSF for a summer project under his guidance, preparing and examining histological sections of rat cerebellum.
-That experience conferred on me a distinct disinterest in histological protocols.
-I was much more intrigued by the behavior of living nerve cells, such as those Prof. Hubel had described in Scientific American.
-After reviewing a catalog of neuroscience graduate programs around the country, I applied to the newly-organized Department of Neurosciences at the University of California San Diego.
+That experience conferred on me a distinct disinterest in histological protocols, since these provided little clear insight into the behavior of living nerve cells such as those Prof. Hubel had described in Scientific American.
+After skimming through a catalog of neuroscience graduate programs around the country, I applied to the newly-organized Department of Neurosciences at the University of California San Diego.
 The diverse faculty in this department could provide opportunities for exploring several different specialities, including cellular neurophysiology.
 This choice proved fortuitous, not least because at this institution "one of the major revolutions in neuroscience" was underway.

 After finishing the coursework required for graduation from Purdue with a major in biological sciences, I had intended to indulge in a few elective courses such as entomology.
-But since all my requirements had already been completed, Purdue pushed me out after seven semesters rather than the usual eight.
-So, upon receiving my B.S. degree in January of 1970, I headed west with my new wife toward the UCSD campus in La Jolla.
+But since all my requirements had already been completed, Purdue pushed me out with a B.S. degree after only seven semesters.
+So, in January of 1970, with my new wife (who had been my date to the senior prom at Beavercreek High School), I headed west toward the UCSD campus in La Jolla.
 Neither of us had ever seen the Pacific Ocean.

 Aplysia californica